 Ships would arrive empty with a skeleton crew, load a cargo of coal and recruit on the spot, from one of nearly 200 seamen’s boarding-houses on Bute Street and its side streets, or on ‘windy corner’ (the Bute Street/James Street junction) which heaved with rough-and-ready sailors loitering outside the Seamens’ Union office, or else out on the Pier Head, Cardiff’s boisterous, macho meat market where the ‘Pier Head Jump’, a potentially lethal leap from the dock walls onto the deck of a departing ship, was a rite of passage.
 Because the port was based on casual labour, regular employment depended on living close at hand.
 So discharged men would stay in the boarding houses between voyages and some made their home locally, interbreeding with Cardiff women to give Tiger Bay a medley of new genes.
 It is worth noting that had modern immigration controls been in place Tiger Bay could never have happened.
 Today’s Britain is an authoritarian nightmare of immigrant-prisons where people are locked up indefinitely without trial for daring to set foot on these much-invaded shores.
 But immigration controls are a relatively new phenomenon – the UK had none at all until 1905 – and were not an issue back in the 19th century when it was convenient for a Britain that was busy seizing half the planet by force to have a huge pool of available cheap labour.

 Because of Wales’ abject position as an ‘internal colony’ fit only to be stripped of its resources, Cardiff had no import trade to speak of and was considered the ultimate ‘hard-up port’ and condemned as “the dumping ground of Europe” where men with no money washed up.
 They were signed on at the minimum rates to the financial advantage of the unscrupulous shipowners and the wily boarding-house masters, who took their cut in a notorious Cardiff process known as “crimping”.
-Thus the people who found themselves in Bute Street tended to come from those places where the Welsh steam coal was sent and where local opportunities were limited: from Scandinavia, from South America, from Yemen, Somalia and Ethiopia, from Bengal and Gujarat (the first Muslim prayer site in the UK was built in Cardiff in 1880), from Greece, from China, from Russia and from the Caribbean; they hitched a ride to Tiger Bay on tramp ships returning for the next load of coal.
+Thus the people who found themselves in Bute Street tended to come from those places where the Welsh steam coal was sent and where local opportunities were limited: from Scandinavia, from South America, from Yemen, Somalia and Ethiopia, from Bengal and Gujarat (Cardiff Yemenis built the first mosque in the UK in 1860 and also founded the UK’s first Arab school and Muslim cemetery), from Greece, from China, from Russia and from the Caribbean; they hitched a ride to Tiger Bay on tramp ships returning for the next load of coal.

 More than 50 nationalities were living cheek-by-jowl in Tiger Bay by the 1870s, making a cultural soup of infinite permutations and variety.
 And the Welsh roots which gave this broth its tasty stock happily blended the ingredients together because, contrary to the lie put about by opponents of Welsh autonomy, the Welsh language, culture and people are naturally inclusive and multicultural rather than insular and prejudiced.
 After all, having put up with uninvited visitors of the calibre of the Romans, the Anglo-Saxons and the Normans, a few Malays, Egyptians and Portugese made a pleasant change.
 In actual fact it was ‘British’ Cardiff out in the suburbs that bridled at Tiger Bay’s fecund hot-pot and began the racist demonising of the area via their mouthpieces the Western Mail and the South Wales Echo.